CP317S18/CP317S18.github.io/index.md

 ## 1.4 Definitions, Acronyms and Abbreviations

 ### 1.4.1 Acronyms and Abbreviations
-- API: Application Program Interface - External software
+- **API** - Application Program Interface - External software
-- GUI: Graphical User Interface
+- **GUI** - Graphical User Interface
-- SRS: Software Requirement Specification
+- **SRS** - Software Requirement Specification
-- BLE : Bluetooth Low Energy.
+- **BLE** - Bluetooth Low Energy.
 Wireless personal area network technology intended to reduce power consumption while maintaining a communication range.

 ### 1.4.2 Definitions
-- Blue Mesh Networking: Mesh is a new network topology option available for Bluetooth®Low Energy (LE)
+- **Blue Mesh Networking** - Mesh is a new network topology option available for Bluetooth®Low Energy (LE)
-- Devices: In our application, devices will consist of IOS and Android smartphones
+- **Devices** - In our application, devices will consist of IOS and Android smartphones
-- Nodes: Devices that are in a mesh network
+- **Nodes** - Devices that are in a mesh network
-- State Binding: Relationship between states where a change in one state can result in a change in another
-- Unprovisioned Devices: Devices that are not in the mesh network
-- Mesh: Network with many to many topology that allows many devices to communicate between many devices within the mesh
+- **Mesh** - Network with many to many topology that allows many devices to communicate between many devices within the mesh
-- Point to Point: One device can connect to many other devices in a network, but other devices cannot communicate directly with each other
-- Radius: The distance allowed between two users to connect their devices, dependent on signal strength
+- **Radius** - The distance allowed between two users to connect their devices, dependent on signal strength
-- Chat: The string of messages sent by users into the application
+- **Chat** - String of messages sent by users into the application
-- User: An individual connected to the chat
+- **User** - An individual connected to the chat

 ## 1.5 References
 - [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)
 - [Bluetooth Blue Mesh Networking](https://www.bluetooth.com/bluetooth-technology/topology-options/le-mesh/mesh-tech)

-This SRS document is based on IEEE Std 830-1998.
+This SRS document is based on [IEEE Std 830-1998](https://bohr.wlu.ca/cp317/notes/IEEE_830.pdf).

 # 2. Overall description

 ## 2.1 Product perspective
 _Shout!_ Is based on BLE mesh architecture.
-Major components include the networking protocol utilizing Core Bluetooth module and Androids Bluetooth API.
+Major components include the networking protocol utilizing Core Bluetooth module and Androids Bluetooth [API](#141-acronyms-and-abbreviations).
 IOS and Android frontend apps enabling chat serves as the other component.

 ### 2.1.2 Sample GUI - iOS